managarm/managarm/docs/src/contributing/overview.md

 ## I Have a Question

-> If you want to ask a question, we assume that you have read the available [Documentation](https://docs.managarm.org).

 Our primary way of communication is our [Discord server](https://discord.gg/7WB6Ur3), please don't hesitate to ask a question there, we are more then willing to help.
 We also use GitHub [Issues](https://github.com/managarm/managarm/issues).
 You can search here to see if a question has already been answered before.

 ## How do I contribute?